 I am a man in a hurry.
 I like to get things done for people.
-I first entered local politics in 1999 and now, 17 years later, I have the honour and privilege to serve the people of Longford & Westmeath in Dail Eireann.
+I first entered local politics in 1999 and now, 20 years later, I have the honour and privilege to have served the people of Longford & Westmeath in Dail Eireann.
 I live in Cornamagh, Athlone, I am married to Michelle Fagg and we have two children.

 My involvement in politics is driven by one simple aim – to improve the quality of life for people from all sections of the community, from those seeking work to the self-employed trying to run a business in difficult times.
 I have never been found wanting in trying to make the lives of ordinary people better.

-I have a real passion for working on projects that bring communities together and making them stronger, from delivering funding for Greenways in Athlone and Ballymahon, to supporting large scale job opportunities such as the Longford Forest Center Parcs Holiday Village.
+I have a real passion for working on legislation and projects that bring communities together and make them stronger, from delivering government funding for Longford Westmeath, to bringing forward legislation to help ordinary people in their daily lives.

-I also believe in fairness for everyone and righting wrongs such as making sure that the brave soldiers of Jadotville were finally honoured.
+I also believe in fairness for everyone and righting wrongs such as changing legislation on repeat offenders.

 I am also an avid sports enthusiast and a long-time supporter of the League of Ireland, GAA and Rugby.
 Longford & Westmeath is blessed with some great sportspeople who are dedicated to achieving great things at national and international level.